 How much money do dentists earn?

-The statistics on myfuture say that full time dentists earn $1824 per week and part time dentists earn $1390 per week.
+In 2015 the statistics on myfuture said that full time dentists earned $1824 per week and part time dentists earned $1390 per week.
 You will also find more information in our article on the median income for health graduates in 2015 and 2013 article how much money do health professionals really earn?

 Videos about a career in dentistry